cb-talent-development/employer-style-base/docs/index.md

 ---
-title: FooCorp Components
+title: Employer Style Base Components
 ---
-This is the component library for FooCorp. **Feel free to look around!**
+This is the component library for Employer Style Base